 Absence of the birth mother's partner/spouse may be charged to available Family Caregiving Leave when caring for the mother during these events.

 Family Caregiving Leave provides pay for qualifying absence by charging the absence to Accrued Sick Leave.
 Up to 40 hours is available each calendar year and the absence must require care for a qualifying ill or injured family member and is available.
-Refer to Paid Absences, University Operations Manual for this policy.
-Additional information is available at Family Caregiving Leave.
 You can access your rate of accrual and balance using Employee Self Service (personal tab/time reporting/vacation/sick leave report).

 Absence needed for foster care placement may qualify for vacation.
 Available vacation hours may be used by either parent following a birth during the bonding period, in accordance with the Paid Absences, University Operations Manual policy.
 You can access your rate of accrual and balance using Employee Self Service.